1stdibs/webpack-2-long-term-cache/readme.md

 You should see stable vendor output unless you change the modules in the vendor bundle by altering `entry.vendor` field.

-Note that the `runtime` bundle will change with each build (if any modules change).
-This is necessary and OK.
-The `runtime` file after minification and gzipping should be very small (<5k depending on the size of the project).
+Note that although the runtime's bundle hash changes with each build (if any modules change), that is necessary and OK.
+The runtime chunk after minification and gzipping should be very small (<5k depending on the size of the project).
 It will be cached across your site, but not between builds.

 ## Problems?